-- The drill rig to be used for this work is a Toyota Landcruiser-mounted unit.
+- The drill rig used for this work is a Toyota Landcruiser-mounted unit.
 It is versatile and manoeuvrable, creating minimal impact on the ground.

-- Each hole will be completed in about one hour, will be back-filled and the immediate area returned to its original condition.
+- Each hole is completed in about one hour, back-filled and the immediate area returned to its original condition.

 Immediate Impacts and Benefits of Exploration

-- The impact on affected households is minimal and compensation will be paid for damage, if any, caused to land holders’ trees, crops or other assets in accessing the drill site.
+- The impact on affected households is minimal and compensation is paid for damage, if any, caused to land holders’ trees, crops or other assets in accessing the drill site.

-- Employment opportunities exist for residents in the exploration areas – about 25 support jobs, including line clearing, drill rig crewing and sample processing positions will be created.
+- Employment opportunities exist for residents in the exploration areas – about 25 support jobs, including line clearing, drill rig crewing and sample processing positions are created.

-- Business opportunities, such as provision of catering and other support services to the field exploration work will be created.
+- Business opportunities, such as provision of catering and other support services to the field exploration work are created.

 Long-term Impacts and Benefits of Exploration

-- A successful exploration programme will enhance Kenya’s reputation as an attractive investment destination and contribute to the government’s stated objective of building the mining industry.
+- A successful exploration programme will enhance Kenya’s reputation as an attractive investment destination and contribute to the government’s stated objective of growing the sector.